 Verano Porteno is a demonstration of how to record a string quartet.
 Although this is some of the most difficult music to record, on this recording you can actually hear the individual instruments, positioned precisely to create an impressively wide stereo image.

 They impress and inspire with familiar and unknown pieces.

 Astor Piazolla & Zemtsov Viola Quartet - Verano Porteno (Astor Piazolla)

 From the album Zemtsov Viola Quartet (2013)

 Label: Navis Classics

-Astor Piazzolla was the most famous Argentine tango composer, bandoneon player and arranger of the 20th century.
-His oeuvre revolutionised the traditional tango into a new style termed ‘tango nuevo’, incorporating elements from jazz and classical music.
+Astor Piazzolla, the composer of the quartet's contribution to this compilation, was the most famous Argentine tango composer, bandoneon player and arranger of the 20th century.
+His oeuvre revolutionised traditional tango into a new style termed 'tango nuevo', incorporating elements from jazz and classical music.

 Verano Porteno is one of our favourite classical pieces and offers an immersive listening experience, especially on loudspeakers equipped with high-quality tweeters.